To the late Justice Ruth Bader Ginsburg,

 A little smarter and a bit more strategic than I was as an eight-year-old child, I not only learned gender discrimination laws, but I started to understand the type of evidence and patience required to make sure those laws are enforced.
 As a result, I have held powerful people accountable for misogynistic behavior, created more opportunities for myself and inspired others to do the same.

-Now, in my 30’s, I hold on to the pit bull moniker my dad once gave me, as I am more proud than ever of my boldness, courage, ambition, and ability to see my worth when others refused to do the same.
+Now, in my 30’s, I hold on to the pit bull moniker my dad once gave me, as I am more proud than ever of my boldness, courage, ambition, and ability to see my worth when others refuse to do the same.

 Recently, I started my own company, The Unsealed, aimed to promote social progress.
 Within months, we reached hundreds of thousands of people in 182 countries.
 Justice Ruth Bader Ginsburg, I love who I am.
 And it is because of you that I can continue to discover all that I can be.